expertailab/Capturing-Pertinent-Symbolic-Features-for-Enhanced-Content-Based-Misinformation-Detection/README.rst

 How to cite
 -----------

-To cite this research please use the following: `TBD`
+To cite this research please use the following:

+    @inproceedings{merenda2023capturing,
+      title={Capturing Pertinent Symbolic Features for Enhanced Content-Based Misinformation Detection}, author={Merenda, Flavio and Gomez-Perez, Jose Manuel},
+      booktitle={Proceedings of the 12th Knowledge Capture Conference 2023},
+      pages={61--69},
+      year={2023}
+    }

 |Expert.ai favicon| Expert.ai
 -----------------------------